 The good news is that making good meal choices doesn’t require tons of time.
 If mornings are hurried for your household, you might think about preparing a quick breakfast the night before.
 (Unless you’re doing physician-approved intermittent fasting, you’d never skip breakfast, right?)
 Try mixing a cup of steel-cut oats, a splash of skim or low-fat milk, a teaspoon of brown sugar, and a drizzle of maple syrup.
 Refrigerate it overnight, and pop it into the microwave for 45-60 seconds.
 It makes a quick and delicious high-fiber breakfast without the added salt and sugar of instant oatmeal.
 For some protein, you might pair it with low-fat turkey sausage or a hard-boiled egg.
 Eating a balanced breakfast is a vital part of starting your day off right.

 As a bonus, consider that your healthy eating habits might encourage your children to try new foods.
-Remember that you are your kids’ biggest role model right now.
+Remember that, as a mom, you are your kids’ biggest role model right now.
 Let them see you eating broccoli, asparagus, grilled chicken, or salmon, and they just may ask for a bite!

 You’ve probably heard people use this expression before.
 And it’s true: you can’t take very good care of anyone else unless you’re taking care of yourself.
 What does that look like?
 Well, it’s different for every mother, but here are some ideas for self-care: